🤖 Summarize this article with AI:

 Python Test Suite

 In Python, test suites can be created using the unittest module.
-A test suite groups multiple test cases and allows them to be run together.
+A test suite groups multiple test cases, which are often implemented as test scripts in Python, and allows them to be run together.
 Here’s an example of creating a test suite in Python:

 Automated Test Suite